 The Innovation Academy at Cunningham Middle School asked to join the program after participating in a workshop at TAMUCC in November 2008.
 The teachers at Cunningham Middle School expressed a desire to include all 8th grade students (~75 students) in the field trips.
 During the first few years participating in the program, the 8th grade class was divided into 3 groups of approximately 25 students each.
 A different group participated in each of the three field trips so that the entire class could be accommodated.
 The students were further split into two groups during the field trip.
 One group worked on the topographic profile while the second made wind, waves, and current observations.
 The groups then switched in order for every student to experience collecting all types of data.
 Trying to accommodate the entire grade in three field trips, however, proved to be a bit taxing for both the teachers and the field-trip leaders.
-Including 25 or more students on each field trip simply became too many to keep engaged in the datacollection process.
+Including 25 or more students on each field trip simply became too many to keep engaged in the data-collection process.
 For the 2012-2013 academic year, therefore, 15 to 20 students participated in each field trip (a different group of students for each trip) during the year.
 The Bureau collaborates with graduate students and staff at TAMUCC to conduct field trips with Cunningham Middle School, owing to the number of students that participate in the program.
-Cunningham students participated in field trips on October 26, 2012, and February 1, 2013, collecting data at NPI08 on North Padre Island (Fig. 8).
-Cunningham students and teachers and Bureau and TAMUCC staff met for a third field trip on May 3, 2013.
-Owing to an extremely strong, late-season cold front that had arrived the previous day, the group was unable to collect data.
-A strong north wind-gusts were measuring over 60 kph on the students' wind gauges-made it impossible to collect data accurately.
-The students would have been unable to hear the instructor, keep the Emery rods straight, or focus on collecting accurate measurements.
-Also, the teachers and staff did not want to risk students getting sand in their eyes.
+Cunningham students participated in field trips on October 2, 2013; January 31, 2014; and April 25, 2014.
+They collected data at NPI08 on North Padre Island (Fig. 8).